 - Try placing felt stickers on the bottom of chairs to avoid loud noises when they are moved (tennis balls will also work for the noise but not for the decor!)

 BE PATIENT.
-People with APD have such a hard time on a daily basis trying to sort everything out in their brains and having to deal with other people’s intolerance that what they need most from us is patience, understanding, and love.
+Our kids have such a hard time on a daily basis trying to sort everything out in their brains and having to deal with other people’s intolerance that what they need most from us is patience, understanding and love.

 For more information or to schedule an appointment, contact Speech and Hearing Associates at 1-800-742-7551.